joey-astrologo/Shiren-GB2-Magic-Castle-of-the-Desert/docs/project-status.md

   `I3CqdGY6iuyws`, an Ancient Ruins 1F SOS with a distinct diary ID; its exact native bytes, payload, and semantic fields are now fixture-frozen.
-A requester-side controller replay also accepts 15-character Revival response `SVgaVwAhmUmoM3u`, displays the native success result, and generates linked Thank-You Password `EkWsMPtHHOEE`.
+A requester-side controller replay also accepts 15-character Revival response `SVgaVwAhmUmoM3u`, displays the native success result, and generates linked Thank-You Password `EkWsMPtHHOEE`; the same complete route was manually confirmed in Mesen.
 Add the physical Rescue Gate/two-diary emulator and SRAM completion fixture and preserve cable compatibility; see [RESCUE_SYSTEM.md](RESCUE_SYSTEM.md).